danyjacob45/ssm-portforwarding-manager/README.md

  2. AWS CLI installed and configured with profiles to use
  3. AWS Session Manager [plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed
  4. Your instances should have SSM agent installed and the IAM role should have permissions to be able to manage by SSM
+ 5. Your profiles should have the required IAM permissions

 ## Screenshots